Firearms policy in the Republic of Ireland

-With the exception of the recent rise in gun crime, politics in Ireland has not concerned itself very much with firearms since the Belfast Agreement.
+With the exception of the rise in gun crime, politics in Ireland has not concerned itself very much with firearms since the Good Friday Agreement.
 Firearms do not have widespread visibility in most of Irish life outside farming and the shooting sports.

-There are a wide range of shooting sports and shooting sports organisational bodies in Ireland.
-The main entry points to the shooting sports remain family, college clubs and the Irish Pony Club (who run a tetrathlon event that involves shooting).
-Newer entry points including corporate shooting events and "tryout days" for events like Modern Pentathlon have appeared in recent years but have not yet eclipsed the more established channels.
+There are a wide range of shooting sports and organisational bodies in Ireland.
+The main entry points to shooting sports remain family, college clubs and the Irish Pony Club (who run a tetrathlon event that involves shooting).
+Other entry points include corporate shooting events and "tryout days" for events like Modern Pentathlon.

-Overview of Law
+Overview of law

 There is no right to own firearms in Ireland.
 Firearms generally require a firearms certificate (commonly referred to as a licence) in Ireland, though several exceptions to this (such as couriers transporting firearms or people shooting at authorized fairground stalls or shooting ranges with club-owned firearms) are specified in sections 2(3) and 2(4) of the Firearms Act.

 To obtain a firearms certificate, applicants file a form with either their local Garda Superintendent (for unrestricted firearms) or to their local Garda Chief Superintendent (for restricted firearms).
 Once presented, the licensing person has three months in which to issue a grant or refusal of the certificate.
 If the licensing person does not communicate a decision to the applicant within the three months, the applicant is deemed to have been informed of a refusal.
 If a licence is refused, the applicant may appeal the decision to the local District Court, who are the final authority for licensing (while a District Court's decision may be appealed, the District Court itself must overturn the licensing person's decision should the appeal be successful).
 The certificate lasts three years from the date of issue.